Asif-Khandokar/employee-attrition-prediction/README.md

 | ------------------------------------- | -------- | --------- | ------ | -------- | ------- |
 | Logistic Regression (Threshold = 0.2) | 0.81     | 0.43      | 0.64   | 0.51     | 0.81    |

-### Business Interpretation

-The model successfully identifies approximately 64% of employees who are likely to leave the organization, enabling proactive retention strategies.

 ---

+## Why Logistic Regression (Threshold = 0.2)?

+Although Logistic Regression (0.5) achieved higher accuracy (0.86), the threshold-optimized model achieved significantly higher Recall (0.64 vs 0.34).

+Since the objective was identifying employees likely to leave the organization, Recall was prioritized over Accuracy.

+Therefore, Logistic Regression with a threshold of 0.2 was selected as the final production model.

+---

 # Key Business Insights

-Analysis revealed several important attrition drivers:

 ### Factors Increasing Attrition Risk